hcs42/timestat/README.markdown

   1. Working 30:04 minutes on `mywork`.
   2. Working 10 minutes on `myotherwork`.

+- A **happening** is either an event or an action that cannot be converted into an event.
+Currently this means that a happening is either an event or a target.

 As you see, all **lines** in the action file describe an action, and they must follow the same format: a date (in the format above) and an